kvnguo/odin-recipes/README.md

-This project is going to me a recipes website.
+This project is going to be a recipes website.
 It serves as practice for HTML and git.